getify/You-Dont-Know-JS/async & performance/apB.md

 Instead of being passed a `token`, your goroutine receives an initially created channel (`ch` below) that all goroutines in this run will share.
 You can create more channels (which is often quite helpful!) with `ASQ.csp.chan(..)`.

-In CSP, we model all asynchrony in terms of blocking on channel messages, rather than blocking waiting for a promise/sequence/thunk to complete.
+In CSP, we model all asynchrony in terms of blocking on channel messages, rather than blocking waiting for a Promise/sequence/thunk to complete.

-So, instead of `yield`ing the promise returned from `request(..)`, `request(..)` should return a channel that you `take(..)` a value from.
-In other words, a single-value channel is roughly equivalent in this context/usage to a promise/sequence.
+So, instead of `yield`ing the Promise returned from `request(..)`, `request(..)` should return a channel that you `take(..)` a value from.
+In other words, a single-value channel is roughly equivalent in this context/usage to a Promise/sequence.

-So let's make a channel-aware version of `request(..)`:
+Let's first make a channel-aware version of `request(..)`:

 ```js
 function request(url) {